Creme de Cassis

 Aroma

-All the freshness of blackcurrant flavors, without the heaviness of the cooked fruit.
+All the freshness of blackcurrant flavours, without the heaviness of the cooked fruit.

 Color